iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Operator/Moreau Envelope and Proximal Mapping.md

 **Proof**

-See Exercise below.
+See the Exercise below.

 **Exercise**

-See proof for Basic Prox Identities.
+See above.

 #### **Theorem | Equivalence Characterization for Proximal Point**
 > For a convex proper, lower semi-continuous function $f$, let $x\in \text{dom} f$, and $y\in X$, then the following are equivalent: